edgedb/edgedb/docs/reference/projects.rst

 3. When asked for an instance name, enter the name of the existing local instance you use for development.

-This will create ``edgedb.toml`` and link your project directory to the instance.
+This will create |gel.toml| and link your project directory to the instance.
 And you're done!
 Try running some commands without connection flags.
 Feels good, right?